cgeneske/CyberArkEPMLCDLifecycle/README.md

 Organizations seeking to reduce and eliminate privilege escalation abuse, credential theft, and ransomware threats often turn to CyberArk's Endpoint Privilege Manager (EPM) for its effective suite of controls.
 In concert with dialing in these least-privilege and application controls, EPM can also seamlessly integrate with CyberArk's Self-Hosted Privilege Access Management (PAM) and Privilege Cloud SaaS platforms, to provide agent-enhanced, loosely-connected, credential management capabilities for their local administrator accounts.

 The design of this utility is to automate the CyberArk PAM account lifecycle for one or more standardized local accounts, on endpoints with an EPM agent.
-These would be accounts that inherently exist on every endpoint of a given platform type (Windows or Mac) as a part of its standard baseline (i.e. The Windows Built-In "Administrator").
+These would be accounts that inherently exist on every endpoint of a given platform type (Windows, Mac, or Linux) as a part of its standard baseline (i.e. The Windows Built-In "Administrator").
 It achieves this using data obtained exclusively from user-defined script variables, the CyberArk PAM and EPM APIs, and optionally DNS (for endpoint FQDN resolution).

 The utility leverages both PAM and EPM APIs to compare the computers (agents) that exist in EPM against related local accounts that exist in PAM, automatically determining and executing the needed on-boarding and off-boarding actions in PAM.
 As new agents come online in EPM, one or more standardized local accounts will be on-boarded to PAM.
 Likewise as endpoints are pruned from EPM, either through organic inactivity-based attrition or proactive computer decomissioning flows, their local accounts will be off-boarded from PAM.